 All in all rather pleasant, because after 10 seasons on the slopes of the Sierra Nevada I was ready for some ‘fresh snow’, so to speak.
 I am the first to admit it, I am spoiled!
 As Europe’s most southern ski resort is very nice indeed.

 Only here, in Andorra, everything is a size bigger.
 On a given day one does not have to do the same slope twice during a day of skiing.

 If you too late, take the ski bus back to your departure point.
-These run every half hour during the winter season.
-That will not be a big problem for most winter sports enthusiasts, but if you, like me, rather be lazy than tired, try to avoid being late to take the last lift up.
+These run every half hour during the winter.
+That will not be a big problem for most winter sports enthusiasts, but if you, like me, rather be lazy than tired, try to avoid being late to take the last lift.

 What will a skiing holiday cost you?

 A family skiing holiday is never cheap but it does not have to break the bank.

 - To rent a flat will set you back from 25 euros per person per night.

 - Prices in regular supermarkets are comparable to those in the rest of Western Europe.
 Try to avoid the corner shop as you will likely pay twice the normal price.